Invariant mass

 The invariant mass, rest mass, intrinsic mass, proper mass, or in the case of bound systems simply mass, is the portion of the total mass of an object or system of objects that is independent of the overall motion of the system.
 More precisely, it is a characteristic of the system's total energy and momentum that is the same in all frames of reference related by Lorentz transformations.
 If a center-of-momentum frame exists for the system, then the invariant mass of a system is equal to its total mass in that "rest frame".
-In other reference frames, where the system's momentum is nonzero, the total mass (a.k.a. relativistic mass) of the system is greater than the invariant mass, but the invariant mass remains unchanged.
+In other reference frames, where the system's momentum is non-zero, the total mass (a.k.a. relativistic mass) of the system is greater than the invariant mass, but the invariant mass remains unchanged.

 Because of mass–energy equivalence, the rest energy of the system is simply the invariant mass times the speed of light squared.
 Similarly, the total energy of the system is its total (relativistic) mass times the speed of light squared.

-Systems whose four-momentum is a null vector (for example, a single photon or many photons moving in exactly the same direction) have zero invariant mass and are referred to as massless.
+Systems whose four-momentum is a null vector, a light-like vector within the context of Minkowski space (for example, a single photon or many photons moving in exactly the same direction) have zero invariant mass and are referred to as massless.
 A physical object or particle moving faster than the speed of light would have space-like four-momenta (such as the hypothesized tachyon), and these do not appear to exist.
 Any time-like four-momentum possesses a reference frame where the momentum (3-dimensional) is zero, which is a center of momentum frame.
 In this case, invariant mass is positive and is referred to as the rest mass.